TheDutchMC/BiomeFinder/README.md

 **Requires Java 11+, I won't backport to Java 8**

 ## Usage:
-For players, this will only check the current world:
+For players, this will only check the current world: ``/findworld``
-``/findworld``

-From console, this will keep generating a new world until a good one is found
+From console: ``/findworld true``, this will keep generating a new world until a good one is found

-This will generate a world called `world_finder`, you can TP to this world with `/worldfindertp` ``/findworld true``
+When run from console the plugin will generate a world called `world_finder`, you can TP to this world with `/worldfindertp`

 ## Permissions
 Maybe someday Ill implement them, not yet for now.